cTurtle98/Lifealgorithmic/source/cis-191/linux_process_baics.md

 The two memory columns are:

-  - Resident Set Size (RSS) KiB.
+  - **Resident Set Size (RSS) KiB**.
 The resident set is the amount of physical memory that the program is using.
 Memory that's swapped to disk doesn't count.
-  - Virtual Memory Size (SZ) KiB.
+  - **Virtual Memory Size (SZ) KiB**.
 This is all the memory that's in use by the process, including memory that's paged out and shared with other programs.
 SZ is always greater than RSS.

 It's often useful to know what programs are using the most memory on a system.
 To do that you can set the sort order to RSS.
 The following command shows the 10 programs using the most memory: